PGR 11.1 Expectations about the progression examination

 - Component 1 - evidence of progress submitted in the form of a progression report (part 1), together with other work or outputs submitted by the PGR on an optional basis (part 2)

 - Component 2 - a viva voce examination conducted by two independent internal reviewers unconnected with the project, the PGR or the supervisory team.

 Please note: Programme-specific requirements for Component 1 (part 2) may apply to Professional Doctorate Awards.

-Exceptionally, and only when it is not possible to hold a face-to-face viva, the Progression Exam viva may be conducted on-line using video conferencing software.
 All parties must consent to this format, and the Director of Studies is responsible for ensuring that confidentiality and academic integrity is maintained.

 Where the viva is held online, the DoS or other supervisor who has completed the UWE Bristol Supervisor training must attend the viva to ensure academic integrity and confidentiality (see PGR11.8.2).